 Before the Matsés Indigenous Mapping Initiative, the few maps of Matsés lands were those created by non-Matses that depict an empty landscape.
 A few scattered dots along the large rivers that represent their present-day settlements are the only evidence of Matses inhabitation.
 Only the largest rivers are named in Spanish.
 To the Matsés, the caretakers of these lands, the blank areas on these maps were not voids but the living heart of their territory.

 At the initiation of this project the Matsés rich knowledge of their lands and ancestral history resided only in the memory of their living elders.
-The Matsés recognized the urgency to complete this initiative as the remaining elders were reaching an age where it is increasingly difficult to walk to remote areas that contained important cultural and historical sites.
-If this knowledge was lost with their passage, their timeless ancestral connection to their lands would be severed.
+The Matsés recognized the urgency to complete this initiative as the remaining elders were reaching an age where it is increasingly difficult to walk to remote cultural and historical sites.
+The loss of this knowledge would sever their timeless ancestral connection to their lands.

 Computer literacy among the Matsés, as with other remote Amazonian tribes, is extremely low.
 Most of the participants had never opened up a laptop before the start of the project.
 The project began with basic computer usage training, followed by word processing and spreadsheet lessons.
 This capacitation for the project imparted a highly valuable skill set to the Matsés who participated, and in-turn could train others.
 Over time, classes advanced to use of the GIS (Geographic Information Systems) mapping software.